mapninja/CV/README.md

 ####Geographic Information Systems Assistant & Instruction Specialist - Yale University Library Map Department
 #####Aug 2005 - Sept 2010
- * Creation, coordination and teaching of THe Yale Map Department's Geospatial Technology Instruction Program
+ * Creation, coordination and teaching of The Yale Map Department's Geospatial Technology Instruction Program
  * Technical support for the use of GIS and Geotech in research and teaching
  * Collaboration in Faculty research & curriculum development
- * Research GIS Infrastructure Administration, including System and database administration of 8 distinct server systems
+ * Research GIS Infrastructure Administration, including System and Database Administration

 #### Research Assistant / Teaching Assistant - University of Texas at Dallas

 #####Aug 2003 to Aug 2005
-#####Dr. Kevin Curtin curtin@gmu.edu

  * Planning and execution of various research projects
  * GIS software (ESRI) support and instruction
  * Creation, editing and maintenance of geographic data sets in several formats